What Is PPO Health Insurance?

 PPOs tend to be more expensive than other plan networks because they give you the flexibility to go to both in- and out-of-network doctors and still have some coverage.
 If you go to a doctor that isn't in the network, your plan will still pay for some of your medical bills, but you'll pay more than if you go to an in-network doctor.

-Which is better, a HMO or PPO?
+Which is better, an HMO or PPO?

 An HMO is a better option if you're looking for a cheap plan, but remember that you have to use in-network doctors to have coverage.
-A PPO is probably better for most people, because it gives you the freedom to go to any doctor and still have some coverage.
+A PPO is probably better for most people because it gives you the freedom to go to any doctor and still have some coverage.
 But PPOs cost more than HMOs, so they aren't the best if you're on a budget.

 Methodology